CoFly-Project/Problematic-Areas-Detection/README.md

 :-------------------------:|:-------------------------:
 (c) NGRDI centers          |  (d) NGBDI centers -->
 <figcaption align = "center"><p align="center"><b>
   Figure 3.
-Results of the Problematic-Areas-Detection module. </b></figcaption>
+VIs maps with annotated the calculated points of interest for each index. </b></figcaption>

 <!--   Results of the Problematic Areas Detection module pipeline with inputs a given RGB input image, the images from the coverage UAV mission and the extracted .npy files from the Vegetation-Indices module and the output are *.png files where the calculated centers of the problematic areas are annotated with blue color with their corresponding *.json files. -->